minuk-dev/minuk-dev.github.io/_wiki/kubernetes-in-action.md

   - Filtering the list of all nodes to obtain a list of acceptable nodes the pod can be scheduled to.
   - Prioritizing the acceptable nodes and choosing the best one.
 If multiple nodes have the highest score, round-robin is used to ensure pods are deployed across all of them evenly.

 #### 11.1.6.
-Introducing the controllers running in the COntroller Manager
+Introducing the controllers running in the Controller Manager
 - The single Controller Manager process currently combines a multitude of controllers performing various reconciliation tasks:
   - Replication Manager (a controller for ReplicationController resources)
   - ReplicaSet, DaemonSet, and Job controllers